 - Mediation is a respectful process.
 If you and your spouse can work out your differences during mediation, then both parties may be able to work together after divorce, especially when children are involved.

-If you are interested in filing for divorce in Kentucky, contact Louisville divorce attorney Louis P. Winner today to discuss your case.
+If you are interested in filing for divorce in Kentucky, contact Louisville divorce attorney Winner Law Group, LLC today to discuss your case.